"He combines sheer brilliance with humility and an unfailing ability to realize what the justices are interested in."

 .
 Chambers 2008

 said that the group “stands head and shoulders above its competitors.”
-Lawyers in the group have argued over 220 cases in the U.S. Supreme Court and a large number of appeals in federal and state courts across the country.
+Lawyers in the group have argued 235 cases in the U.S. Supreme Court and a large number of appeals in federal and state courts across the country.
 In December 2014, Reuters

 released a special report focused on the business of the Supreme Court.
 In that report, Mayer Brown was named among the small, highly influential group of lawyers and law firms that have the greatest influence on the decisions made by the US Supreme Court.
 Nearly one in eight of the “small cluster of specialists” named in the report is from the firm’s Supreme Court and Appellate practice, including Steve Shapiro.
 No other firm had more petitions for certiorari granted during the period covered in the report.
 Steve personally has been responsible for briefing more than 200 cases and for arguing 30 cases before the U.S. Supreme Court.